We’re celebrating everything Irish, green, & silly with these St. Patrick’s Day fun ideas for March 17!

 St. Patrick’s Day Crafts to Make

-My kiddos LOVED making Green Pasta Necklaces.
-A drop of food colouring and a teaspoon of white vinegar made for a lot of fun!
+My kiddos LOVE making Green Pasta Necklaces.
+A drop of food colouring and a teaspoon of white vinegar make for a lot of fun!

 We also had a great time using various materials around the house to make shamrock shapes with green paint.

 A fun way to get everyone moving around is to hold a Rainbow Scavenger Hunt.
 This is great for even the littlest leprechauns to take part, as you’re searching for colours, not specific items.
 Maybe there’ll even be a little pot of gold coins to celebrate!

 If you’re planning ahead, consider a frozen sensory bin.
 I took beads in each colour of the rainbow, a few cotton balls, a couple of ‘gold coins’ (loonies), and some green stones (dollar store craft aisle) to create a little scene in a tinfoil pan.
 I filled it with water and froze it.
 We had lots of fun trying to decide which kitchen items – salt, baking soda, hot water, etc – would melt the ice the quickest so we could free the treasure.
 It was great family fun, and fits well with the idea that things are starting to thaw and Spring is around the corner.
 (I find this a simpler STEM craft for St. Patrick’s Day at home than building a leprechaun trap, which is a go-to project at school.)

 Check out our Simple St. Patrick’s Day Slime recipe!